nathanvid/infinitemage-website/content/chapters/chapter_0211.md

 Canis handed the panel to Harvest and went to the central control device.

 "It's just the right time for Rian to arrive.
 Copy the records for me.
-I'll try to disable the Mecha System."
+I'll try to disable the Mecca System."

 Harvest placed his palm on the glass plate and imprinted all the text at once.
 It was a method of memorizing all the vibration patterns while turning pages.